Chhatarpur Temple

 The temple was established in 1974, by Baba Sant Nagpal ji, who died in 1998.
 His samadhi shrine lies in the premises of the Shiv-Gauri Nageshwar Mandir within the temple complex.

-This temple was considered as the 2nd biggest temple in India and 3rd largest in the world, before the Akshardham Temple was created in 2005 in Delhi.
-This temple is totally constructed from marble and on all the facets there is jaali (perforated stone or latticed screen) work.
-It can be classified a vesara style of architecture.

 Surroundings are an important biodiversity area within the Northern Aravalli leopard wildlife corridor stretching from Sariska Tiger Reserve to Delhi.
 Historical place around sanctuary are Badkhal Lake (6km northeast), 10th century ancient Surajkund reservoir and Anangpur Dam, Damdama Lake, Tughlaqabad Fort and Adilabad ruins (both in Delhi).
 It is contiguous to the seasonal waterfalls in Pali-Dhuaj-Kot villages of Faridabad, the saсred Mangar Bani and the Asola Bhatti Wildlife Sanctuary.
 There are several dozen lakes formed in the abandoned open pit mines in the forested hilly area of Delhi Ridge.